haru0130/ros2_mypkg/README.md

 ### **Talker**
 * **Function**

-  Talker counts up numbers and sends them to the listener.
+  Talker counts up the numbers and sends them to the listener with the topic "countup".

 *  **Run Script**

+   Type the following command in a terminal.

      ```
     $ ros2 run mypkg talker
       ```
 * **Output**
    ```